How to Build a Healthy Morning Routine That Actually Sticks

 • reduces fatigue

-Aim for 5–10 minutes outdoors or near a window.
+Aim for 5–10 minutes outside or near a bright window.

 • stretching